 Physical education must include the integration of health.
-Participation in an interscholastic sport at the junior varsity or varsity level for two full seasons shall satisfy the one-credit requirement in physical education if the student passes a competency test on personal fitness with a score of "C" or better.
-The competency test on personal fitness developed by the Department of Education must be used.
+Participation in an interscholastic sport at the junior varsity or varsity level for two full seasons shall satisfy the one-credit requirement in physical education.
 A district school board may not require that the one credit in physical education be taken during the 9th grade year.
 Completion of one semester with a grade of "C" or better in a marching band class, in a physical activity class that requires participation in marching band activities as an extracurricular activity, or in a dance class shall satisfy one-half credit in physical education or one-half credit in performing arts.
-This credit may not be used to satisfy the personal fitness requirement or the requirement for adaptive physical education under an individual education plan (IEP) or 504 plan.
+This credit may not be used to satisfy the personal fitness requirement or the requirement for adaptive physical education under an individual education plan (IEP) or 504 Plan.
 Completion of 2 years in a Reserve Officer Training Corps (R.O.T.C.) class, a significant component of which is drills, shall satisfy the one-credit requirement in physical education and the one-credit requirement in performing arts.
-This credit may not be used to satisfy the personal fitness requirement or the requirement in physical education and the one-credit requirement for adaptive physical education under an IEP or 504 plan (§ 1003.4282 (1)(f), Fla.
+This credit may not be used to satisfy the personal fitness requirement or the requirement for adaptive physical education under an IEP or 504 Plan (§ 1003.4282 (1)(f), Fla.
 Stat.).